cmillar70/complexcar/README.md

 - easily replaceabe battery

 # Timeline
-- november 2022: initial plan for wiring and coding
+- November 2022: initial plan for wiring and coding
-- december 2022: prototype
+- December 2022: prototype
-- february 2023: final plan for wiring and coding
+- February 2023: final plan for wiring and coding
 - May 2023: done

 ### Possible additions for after we're done